Aljgutier/react_firebase/README.md

 # Introduction to Firebase

-Before diving into the setup, let's briefly review Firebase.
-Firebase is a comprehensive app development service by Google hosted in GCP (Google CLoud Platorm) that provides a suite of tools and services to help developers build, improve, and grow web and mobile applications.
+Before diving into the setup, its useful to review and understand the Firebase offerings.
+Firebase is a comprehensiveaApp development service by Google hosted in GCP (Google CLoud Platorm).
+It provides a suite of tools and services to help developers build, improve, and grow web and mobile applications.

 Below are some of the features it offers

-- SDKs for iOS, Android, Web, C\_\_
+- SDKs for iOS, Android, and Web
 - App Hosting
-- Cloud Functions - Serversless backend logic triggered by Firebase eatures or HTTPS requests
+- Cloud Functions - Serversless backend logic triggered by Firebase features or HTTPS requests
 - App Distribution - Distribute pre-release versions of your app to testers
 - Firebase Authentication - secure sign-in with Email/Password, Google, Facebook, Apple, and more
-- Clooud Firebase: NoSQL cloud real-time database
-- Realtime Database: NoSQL cloud database that syncs data accross all clients in real-time
+- Firestore: NoSQL cloud real-time database that syncs data accross all clients in real-time
-- Cloud Storage: Scalable object storage for images, videos, and other user-generated content.
+- Cloud Storage for firebase: Scalable object storage for images, videos, and other user-generated content.
 - Google Analytics SUpport
 - Crashlytics - real-time crash reporting tool
 - Performance monitoring - measures your apps performance from the user's point of view